Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     2. As a returning user, I want to book appointments for the future should there be any injury concerns.

         1. The appointment section grants the user the function to book appointments very easily by filling out a simple form of personal details and then a calendar to select a date for the appointment and with a click of send button the appointment will be sent.
-        2. If however there is a technical issue when sending the message the user will be greeted with a popup explaining to them to try again later and if the problem persists to contact Bruna Fernandes on the number inside the popup window.
+        2. If, however there is a technical issue when sending the message the user will be greeted with a popup explaining to them to try again later and if the problem persists to contact Bruna Fernandes on the number inside the popup window.

     3. As a returning user, I want to have the function of contacting Bruna Fernandes with any issues, comments or feedback I wish to express.